-Remote Control a Mac with Screen Sharing in OS X
+Remote Control a Mac with Screen Sharing in Mac OS X

-Setting Up & Using Screen Sharing in Mac OS X
+How to Set Up & Use Screen Sharing in Mac OS X

 - Open System Preferences from the Apple menu and click on “Sharing”